-Rising from the depths after 80 million years, meet the faces and fins that once swam the ancient oceans of Alabama.
-In this exhibit visitors will come face-to-face with a 15-foot sea turtle, a 17-foot fish chasing its prey and visitors will peer into the jaws of the most dangerous sea monster of its time – the Mosasaur.
+Rising from the depths after 80 million years, meet the faces and fins that once swam the ancient oceans of Alabama during the Late Cretaceous.
+In this exhibit visitors will come face-to-face with giant sea turtles, fishes, and the most fearsome sea monster of its time – the mosasaur!

-This specimen was the largest carnivorous fish of it’s day.
+This species was the largest carnivorous fish in the Late Cretaceous oceans.
 This specimen is 17 feet long and known for its long, sharp teeth!

 This giant’s name means “first roof”.
-Protostega’s common name is “Sea Turtle” and it is 15.5 feet from flipper to flipper and 13 feet from head to tail.
+Protostega was one of the largest sea turtles that ever lived.
+The exhibited specimen 15.5 feet from flipper to flipper and 13 feet from head to tail.